-In case you are into surfing, you will be happy to hear that Costa Rica is a well-known surf destination in Central America.
+If you love surfing, you will be happy to hear that Costa Rica is a well-known surf destination in Central America.
 You will find dozens of surf shops along the coast and there are many beaches where you can surf.
-Famous for their world-class breaks, Witch’s Rock and Ollie’s Point are probably one of the most famous destinations for surfers in the region.
+Famous for their world-class breaks, Witch’s Rock at Tamarindo is probably the most famous destinations for surfers in the region.
 Keep in mind that the Caribbean coast is only for experienced surfers, while the Pacific is suitable for beginners thanks to its variety of breaks.
-There are even surf schools for beginners on the Nicoya Peninsula in the Guanacaste region and in the popular town of Jaco.
+There are even surf schools for beginners in the Guanacaste region and in the popular town of Jaco.
 Nosara and Samara also offer excellent surfing conditions.